infirit/caja-admin/README.md

-Nautilus Admin
+Caja Admin
 ==============

+This is a port/fork of https://github.com/brunonova/nautilus-admin for the Caja file manager

 [![GPLv3 license](http://img.shields.io/badge/license-GPLv3-brightgreen.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

-Nautilus Admin is a simple Python extension for the Nautilus file manager that adds some administrative actions to the right-click menu:
+Caja Admin is a simple Python extension for the Caja file manager that adds some administrative actions to the right-click menu:

-*   **Open as Administrator**: opens a folder in a new Nautilus window running with administrator (root) privileges.
+*   **Open as Administrator**: opens a folder in a new Caja window running with administrator (root) privileges.
-*   **Edit as Administrator**: opens a file in a Gedit window running with administrator (root) privileges.
+*   **Edit as Administrator**: opens a file in a Pluma window running with administrator (root) privileges.
-*   **Run as Administrator**: runs an executable file with administrator (root) privileges inside a GNOME Terminal.
+*   **Run as Administrator**: runs an executable file with administrator (root) privileges inside a MATE Terminal.

 ## WARNING!